The top 10 stages of healing after an affair… when you are the unfaithful wife.

 Read my post on marriage rebuilding after infidelity for more ideas.

-So hold on, it’ll get better.
+So hold on, it definitely CAN get better.

 ‘Okay, this is all great Debbie’, you might say, ‘but now what?
 How does this knowing this change anything?’